Mouassine Mosque: The mosque

 The mosque has a large, nearly square courtyard (sahn) which occupied the northern half or so of the building while the southern section is occupied by the interior prayer hall.
-The courtyard is centered around a fountain and is surrounded on three sides by an gallery of arches, while the prayer hall on its south side is split into seven aisles by rows of arches.
+The courtyard is centered around a fountain and is surrounded on three sides by a gallery of arches, while the prayer hall on its south side is split into seven aisles by rows of arches.
 The arches are almost all of Moorish or horseshoe form, while band or outlines of stucco decoration are carved around them or on the wall surfaces between them.

 The mosque has three main entrances: one to the north, aligned with the major central axis of the building, which opens into the courtyard, and two symmetrical side entrances to the west and east that open to the north edge of the prayer hall.
 The outer portal of the entrances are often highlighted with more stucco decoration, while the space just inside each entrance is covered by a cupola of muqarnas (stalactite-like sculpting).
 The central archway on the south side of the courtyard is covered in part by a wooden screen called the anaza which covers the entrance to the aisle leading to the central mihrab (niche symbolizing the direction of prayer) and also acts as an "auxiliary mihrab" for those carrying out their prayers in the courtyard.

 The transverse aisle running along the qibla (southeastern) wall is demarcated from the rest of the prayer hall by another row of arches running perpendicular to the others, while the arches next to the mihrab have a "lambrequin" profile (a dented and lobed outline common in Moroccan and Moorish architecture) with muqarnas-carved intrados.
 The mihrab itself is an arched alcove with a small muqarnas cupola.
 The wall around it is covered in stucco-carved decoration featuring arabesque, geometric, and calligraphic motifs.
 The space between the arches in front of the mihrab is also covered above by a large square cupola of fine muqarnas.
 The lower part of the mihrab is also decorated by eight engaged columns in a symmetrical arrangement around the mihrab's opening.
 Unlike most earlier examples of this feature, which were often carved in stucco or plaster, the columns and their capitals here are made of marble.
 The surfaces of the columns are carved in arabesques and Arabic inscriptions, while the capitals are carved with ornate arabesques and muqarnas forms which are reminiscent of decorative Ottoman capitals of the era.